chrissoria/chrissoria.github.io/_posts/2024-12-20-three-group-sir.md

 Next, we need a parameter for determining the rate at which people choose to adopt protective behavior.
 That is, we need a way of transitioning some individuals from the unprotected classes to the protected.
 For this, we utilize $\pi$, which represents a background rate of adopting protective behavior.
 It enters our model in the following ways:

 First, it reduces the population in $S_U$ at a rate $\pi$ and adds them to $S_P$.
 But, as we saw during the COVID-19 pandemic, people don't wear masks forever.
-We must also incorporate a rate of waning adoption, i.e. a transition of individuals from the protected class back to the unprotected, $\phi$.
+We must also incorporate a rate of waning adoption, i.e. a transition of individuals from the protected class back to the unprotected.
+We will represent this rate as: $\phi$.

 <p style="text-align: center;">
 $$\frac{dS_U}{dt} = -S_U\cdot\lambda - \pi\cdot S_U + \phi\cdot S_U + \gamma R_U$$